Siddes-Analyst/All_GitHub_Project_And_GitHub_Pages_Link_In_One/README.md

 ### 📊 Project and Overall and GitHub_Pages Links
 - All Files are Attached in the Repository is called Project.
   - https://github.com/Siddes-Analyst/02_Walmart_Sales_EDA_Project
-- All Attached files in Image format is called Overall.
+- All Attached files in README is called Overall.
   - https://github.com/Siddes-Analyst/02_Walmart_Sales_EDA_Overall
 - Files in GitHub_Pages Link.
   - https://siddes-analyst.github.io/02_Walmart_Sales_EDA_Overall/